michaelhannecke/small-rag-app-foodsearch/README.md

 ## License

-This project is part of an IBM Skills Network educational lab and is intended for learning purposes.
+The **data**  is part of an IBM Skills Network educational lab and is intended for learning purposes.